arduino-libraries/Arduino_LSM9DS1/readme.md

 Sorry for the very formal derivation below.
 It suits verifiability but probably only my own purpose :nerd_face:
 It took a lot of puzzling to get it right.
 Don't read it if you don't want to. :dizzy_face:
+The readRaw... method was introduced after this derivation was written.
+ReadRaw... produces output equal to Read... but with boundary conditions Offset=0, Slope=1 and unit = 1 (default).

 -----------------
 ### Offset